WTVD: News operation

 As with ABC's other owned-and-operated stations, WTVD features forecasts provided by AccuWeather for the weather segments of its newscasts.
 It operates its own weather radar, called "First Alert Doppler XP", at its transmitter site in Auburn.
-In addition to its main studios, the station operates bureaus in Fayetteville on Green Street and Raleigh on Fayetteville Street.
 WTVD has a fleet of regular news vans and trucks as well as a yellow Toyota FJ Cruiser which carries the name "Breaking News One".
 WTVD also has a helicopter for newsgathering, which it refers to as "Chopper 11 HD".
-WTVD has also began to implement a drone for newsgathering, which it dubs as "Drone 11"..
+WTVD has also begun to implement a drone for newsgathering, which it dubs as "Drone 11".

-Principal anchor Larry Stogner began working with station in 1976, and served as weeknight anchor from 1982 to 2015.
-On January 23, he announced his retirement after being diagnosed with amyotrophic lateral sclerosis; ultimately passing away on October 3, 2016.
+Principal anchor Larry Stogner began working with station in 1976 and served as weeknight anchor from 1982 to 2015.
+On January 23, he announced his retirement after being diagnosed with amyotrophic lateral sclerosis; he died on October 3, 2016.
 His co-anchor for much of the 1980s and 1990s, Miriam Thomas, abruptly left WTVD after nineteen years in November 2001.
 Notable former members of WTVD's news staff include musicians John Tesh and John D. Loudermilk, as well as former Good Morning America co-host David Hartman, ESPN personality Stuart Scott, and Nightline host Byron Pitts.

 From 1973 to 1984, WTVD used the Eyewitness News brand for its newscasts, though its format was very similar to the Action News format pioneered by sister station WPVI-TV in Philadelphia.
-The arrangement was similar to those used at WKBW-TV in Buffalo, New York and KFSN-TV.
-For a time, all three stations used the same theme song, "Move Closer to Your World," and a nearly identical opening sequence.
+The arrangement was similar to those used at WKBW-TV in Buffalo, New York, and KFSN-TV.
+For a time, all three stations used the same theme song, "Move Closer to Your World", and a nearly identical opening sequence.
 WRAL was also using the Action News brand during that time period.
 It called its newscasts simply WTVD 11 News from 1984 to 1993.
 WTVD called itself NewsChannel 11 from 1993 to 2000, when it changed back to Eyewitness News.
-WTVD was among the last stations to use the Cool Hand Luke Tar Sequence theme in its broadcasts (which was also used on WRAL for a period in the 1970s).
+WTVD was among the last stations to use the Cool Hand Luke "Tar Sequence" theme in its broadcasts (which was also used on WRAL for a period in the 1970s).
 However, the station debuted the theme soon after the Capital Cities/ABC merger and retired it in 1993.
-Like sister stations WABC, KABC, and KGO-TV, the theme was used only in the opens.
+Like sister stations WABC-TV, KABC-TV, and KGO-TV, the theme was used only in the opens.